j3rrywan9/spring-study/README.md

 * The behavioral configuration elements, such as scope, lifecycle, and so on, describes the bean's behavior in the Spring IoC container.

+The configuration file have `<beans>` as the root element.
+The beans element has all other individual beans configured using the `<bean>` tag.
+Every `<bean>` tag needs to specify a class attribute and can have an optional ID or name attribute.
+The ID attributes enforce uniqueness in naming the beans.
+The class attribute has the fully classified class name.

 Spring provides the following two interfaces that act containers:
 * BeanFactory: This is a basic container, and all other containers implement `BeanFactory`.
 * ApplicationContext: This refers to the subinterface of `BeanFactory` and is mostly used as a container in enterprise